 Are you relying entirely on Sponsored Products for your advertising strategy on Amazon?
-If you’re a brand owner, you’re missing out on opportunities to generate brand awareness and connect shoppers to your products.
+If you’re a brand owner and not taking advantage of Amazon Brand Advertising you’re missing out on opportunities to generate brand awareness and connect shoppers to your products.

 Put another way, by using Sponsored Brands, you can capture the top of search placement for your products and your brand story.
 There’s no better placement than that.

 It’s time to widen your advertising funnel and utilize Sponsored Brands.
-This step-by-step guide will take you through everything you need to know to get started including:
+This step-by-step guide will walk you through everything you need to know to materialize the profits you deserve.

-Sponsored Products are going to be the foundation of your advertising strategy.
+Amazon Sponsored Products strategy is going to be the foundation of your advertising plan.
 They drive customers directly to your product at the moment they’re considering a purchase.

 Sponsored Brands are higher up in the funnel.
 They generate awareness of your brand.
 You can link them to a product list page or to a store where it’s easier to tell your brand story and allow shoppers to browse.
-If you have a store we recommend utilizing it with these ads to maximize the opportunity for customers to learn about your brand.
+If you have a store, we recommend utilizing it with these ads to maximize the opportunity for customers to learn about your brand and create brand awareness and hopefully, loyalty.

 Amazon has reported a 30% increase in category impression share for brands who used both Sponsored Products and Sponsored Brands together.
 So if you want to increase your share of the impression space, it makes sense to try Sponsored Brands.

-Sponsored Brands enable you to tell more of your brand story with creative such as headlines and images.
+Sponsored Brands enable you to tell more of your brand story with creatives such as sponsored headline ads, amazon sponsored brand videos, and eye-catching images.
 They can appear on both desktop and mobile browsers, placed above, next to, or within search results.
 The image below shows a Sponsored Brand ad for Neutrogena’s sunscreen products, placed above search results.

 Sponsored Brands ad placement at top of search.
 The search for “sunblock” resulted in the Neutrogena ad placement.
 Screenshot of Amazon.com